KalTesfaye/alx-system_engineering-devops/README.md

-script that switch the current user to user betty print the effective username of the current iser print all the groupsthe current user belongs to
+script that switch the current user to user betty print the effective username of the current iser print all the groupsthe current user belongs to change the owner of file hello to user bety